Important information about applications for the eligible working families entitlement for 2 year olds

 If your application is approved we will send you an email and explain what to do next.

 Times and days of attendance will depend on the childcare provider's availability.

 You should not be charged for any part of the placement up to a maximum of 15 hours per week over 38 weeks (term time only).
 If you want additional hours you would have to request this from your childcare provider and pay for these.

 Please note, eligibility checking may take several weeks to be completed.
 You should apply in good time to ensure you receive confirmation of your eligibility during the term of your child's second birthday, to allow plenty of time for you to find a childcare place.

 Is there anything that could affect my child's entitlement to funding?

 If your application is successful and your child is receiving his or her free early education, certain changes can affect the funding but other things won't:

-If you apply under the criteria listed above for your 2 year old entitlement and you move your child to a childcare provider outside the Kingston and Richmond boroughs, you may need to reapply to the local authority in which your new setting might be located
+If you apply under the criteria listed above for your 2 year old entitlement and you move your child to a childcare provider outside the Kingston and Richmond boroughs, you may need to reapply to the local authority in which your new childcare provider is located.

 If you apply under the criteria listed above for your 2 year old entitlement and your income changes or you return to work, this does not change anything - your child will continue to receive the funding for two year olds until they are eligible for three year old early education funding

 What happens when my child turns three years old?

 When a child becomes three years old, they will usually move over to the funding scheme for three year olds and stay with the same provider.
 However in some cases this might not be possible and you may have to move to a different provider.
 You should check before you register with your provider to find out if your child will be able to stay for their funded place as a three year old.
 If you are a working family you may now be eligible for 30 hours Early Education Funding.